Tuxiboule/Portfolio/README.md

 ## About

 - A website developed in HTML5 / CSS3 / JavaScript, serving as my portfolio.
-- Fell free to use it.
+- Feel free to use it.

 ## Features